crb479/mcdevitt-trauma-ml/PubMed/README.md

     Find and record article information and abstracts for each articles found, using PubMed API from Bio.Entrez.
 The searches are strict in that the returned articles must contain the keywords in their entirety.
 The keywords used in the search are specified in keywords.xlsx.
 The results are stored in articles.csv, abstracts.csv, and counts.csv.

     custom_reformat_csv() changes how counts.csv looks and stores the changes in counts_reordered.csv.

+*pubmed_human_study_design_split.py*

+    Label the human studies with study designs based on the design keywords from exclusion_criteria.xlsx.
+The results are stored in human_study_desgin_label.csv.

 **OUPUT**